New Hanover County Schools

 The council must include members of each of the following groups: the school board (one member), school system administrators, school system food service representatives, physical education teachers, school health and mental health professionals, students, parents or guardians, and the community.

-Bond Committee
+Sustainability Committee

-Board Members: Hugh McManus, Josie Barnhart
+Board Members: Josie Barnhart and Melissa Mason

 Board of Education Outside Liaisons

-Board Member: Stephanie Walker, Pete Wildeboer
+Board Member: Tim Merrick and Pete Wildeboer

 The board of education is often asked to appoint one of its members or a designee to an outside committee, commission, or board to provide input on behalf of NHCS.
 This will be done in accordance with Policy 2660, Board Appointments to Outside Committees.